TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 * Making the flow of capital more efficient through the system unlocks collaborative value and benefits all stakeholders.
 Creating a circular economy between participants, and between participants and the "outside world".

-* Autonomous and immutable: There is no "killswitch".
+* Autonomous and immutable: There is no "killswitch" or "backdoor".
 The only way to withdraw Ether from the smart contract is to burn the token.
-The creator, nor anybody else, can ever access this reserve pool of ether, thus guaranteeing a minimum value for each token.
+The creator, nor anybody else, can ever access this reserve pool of ether unless burning tokens, thus guaranteeing a minimum value for each token.

 Long Term vision: